xiangyu-peng/xiangyu-peng.github.io/_publications/gn2.md

 ---
 title: "Detecting and Adapting to Novelty in Games"
 collection: publications
-excerpt: 'Accepted by Reinforcement Learning in Games workshop in AAAI 2021'
 date: 2020-10-26
 venue: 'Reinforcement Learning in Games workshop in AAAI 2021'
 paperurl: 'https://xiangyu-peng.github.io/files/AAAI_workshop_Detecting_and_Adapting_to_Novelty_in_Games.pdf'